9 Cardio Home Exercises That Don’t Involve RunningArticle posted in: Fitness

 There are so many health benefits of cardio exercise.
 According to Cleveland Clinic, the entire body is impacted by cardiovascular activities.
 The increase in blood flow and circulation helps to provide necessary oxygen to your brain, skin and muscles.
 It can also improve lung, muscle, pancreas and bone health, decreasing shortness of breath and the risk of developing osteoporosis and diabetes.
 It can also contribute to your mood and energy levels by releasing endorphins and feel-good hormones that decrease your risk of stress and anxiety.

 You don’t have to run for miles or go to the gym to get your heart rate up.
 We put together this list of nine cardio exercises that you can do right in your house.
-By combining your cardio exercises with a delicious meal delivery service like South Beach Diet, you can get healthy and fit without stepping foot outside.

 Obviously, the faster you go, the harder you’ll work.
 Most of these workouts can be incorporated into High Intensity Interval Training (HIIT).
 “Although there are many different ways to perform HIIT, all of the programs are characterized by periods of very heavy effort combined with periods of either complete rest or low intensity recovery,” says the Journal of Sports Science and Medicine.
 Click here to learn more about HIIT workouts. >